Gravitational Pressure and the Accelerating Universe: Introduction

 \section{Introduction}

-Direct evidence from precise measurements of the cosmological distance-redshift relation of Type-Ia supernovae has indicated with high confidence that the expansion of the universe is accelerating \cite{Ref01,Perlmutter,Riess-Schmidt}.
-The data has also implied evidence for a universe endowed with a positive ``vacuum energy'' density (not necessarily constant).
-This sort of positive ``cosmological constant'' (or ``vacuum energy''), whose origin is totally unknown, dominates (as compared to matter) the present expansion of the universe.
-That sort of energy is the so-called \textit{``dark energy''} (see, \textit{e.g.}, \cite{DE}).
-Evidence that dark energy contributes with a large fraction to the energy content of the universe has also been given by measurements of the cosmic microwave background \cite{Dodelson}.
+Direct evidence from precise measurements of the cosmological distance-redshift relation of type-Ia supernovae has indicated with high confidence that the expansion of the universe is accelerating \cite{Ref01,Perlmutter,Riess-Schmidt}.
+The data has also been interpreted as an evidence for a universe endowed with a positive ``vacuum energy'' density, which has usually been identified with the cosmological constant (widely interpreted as ``vacuum energy''), whose origin is totally unknown, and which dominates, as compared to matter, the present expansion of the universe.
+That sort of energy has been called \textit{``dark energy''} (see, \textit{e.g.}, \cite{DE}).
+Evidence that dark energy would contribute with a large fraction to the energy content of the universe has also been given by measurements of the cosmic microwave background (see, \textit{e.g.}, \cite{Dodelson}).
 While dark energy has been invoked to account for observational data, its nature and origin remain totally unexplained.
-Among the most discussed possibilities for it are the cosmological constant (``vacuum energy'') or some sort of dynamical field, which is usually taken as a scalar field.
-However, for a true cosmological constant the corresponding (``vacuum'') energy density is constant throughout space-time, rather than slowly-varying with time as indicated by observational data.
-This means that, strictly speaking, a cosmological constant cannot be considered as the source of dark energy.
-The option for a varying dark energy (the so-called quintessence), as described by a dynamical scalar field, has been widely studied (for a list of references on this and other proposals for describing dark energy see, for instance, \cite{Linder-AJP}).
-Nevertheless, as the origin of such a field is not known and in general fine-tunnings must be invoked to justify why such field has not yet been detected \cite{Carroll}, this is a largely \textit{ad hoc} description of dark energy.
+Besides the cosmological constant, the option for a varying dark energy (the so-called quintessence), as described by a dynamical scalar field, has been widely studied (for a list of references on this as well as other proposals for describing dark energy see, for instance, \cite{Linder-AJP}) as an the entity responsible for cosmic speed up.
+Nevertheless, as the origin of such a scalar field is not known and in general fine-tunnings must be invoked to justify why such field has not yet been detected \cite{Carroll}, this is a largely \textit{ad hoc} description of dark energy.
 There have also been proposals that the cosmic acceleration has its origin in modifications of General Relativity (see, for instance, \cite{Carroll-Trodden-Turner}).
-However, the theoretical explanation of the cosmic speeding up remains a mystery and it constitutes a great challenge in physics since its discovery.
+In spite of that, the theoretical explanation of the observed cosmic speeding up remains a mystery and it constitutes a challenge in physics since its discovery.